 When to Use Each Approach

-For durable scheduling that survives restarts, use system cron calling claude -p in headless mode, or a GitHub Actions workflow with a schedule trigger:
+For durable scheduling that survives restarts, use system cron calling claude -p, or a GitHub Actions workflow with a schedule trigger:

 Scheduled tasks live inside the running Claude Code process.
 Closing the terminal, exiting the session, or losing your SSH connection cancels every task instantly.
 There is no persistence file, no catch-up, and —no-session-persistence has no effect.
 If you need scheduling that outlasts your terminal, use system cron or GitHub Actions instead.